Skip to main content Skip to secondary navigation

 Conference Format

-With time devoted to small group discussion and half a day of unconference, the two-day conference is designed to promote discussion about the hard questions and methodological innovations that will be especially relevant in the upcoming large astronomical data era.
+With time devoted to small group discussion and half a day of unconference, the two-day conference on "Data-Driven Discovery in the Rubin Era" is designed to promote discussion about the hard questions and methodological innovations that will be especially relevant in the upcoming large astronomical data era.
 Three sessions that combine an astronomical subfield with a data science/AI methodology will focus on:

 1. Anomaly detection with applications to variable and transient science